peterberkenbosch/sensible_rails_starter/README.md

 - [ ] [dexter](https://github.com/ankane/dexter) - The automatic indexer for Postgres

 ---

 ## EXAMPLES

-Would be nice to have several either included examples or Generators to show the use of the following;
+It would be nice to have several either included examples or Generators to show the use of the following;
 - Stimulus
 - Turbo
 - RSpec